What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 2. Polux: Damn good French bistro fare, outdoor patio and in Xintiandi (touristy but cute)

-7. Bottega: Some of the best Napoli style pizza outside of Naples, super reasonable prices, always a fun vibe
+7. Bottega and Capri by Bottega: Some of the best Napoli style pizza outside of Naples, super reasonable prices, always a fun vibe

 8. Goodman: Awesome smash burgers, trendy and they do parties sometimes at night